jpmpl/dicexp/README.md

 ### Solution
 The proposed solution is to replace the roller and statistics person by an automatic system.
 Through this system, the player will be able to pick a number of dice and roll them.
 On the background, the history of the dice will be kept and analysed such that a penalization will be applied on an often played number, when detected.

+### Build
+To build the application, download the src code and on the project root dir, just call make.
+To run the application, run: ./src/bin/roller
+To check probability data and debug messages, run: env DEBUG=1 ./src/bin/roller

+### Unit Tests
+Some unit tests were added using googletest framework.
+All tests can be run by: ./test/src/rollertest

 ### Implementation Structure
 The implementation has the following directory structure: